BSc/BSc (Hons) Food Science and Innovation

 - Food, Lifestyle and Society

 - Introduction to Food Science

-In Year Two, you will apply the knowledge and skills obtained in Year One, to a range of modules specifically relating to food science, microbiology, and nutrition.
-The Evidence Based Practice module will develop knowledge and understanding of qualitative and quantitative research methodology, analysis, along with an ability to critically appraise the literature and prepare you for the work placement in Year Three and independent honours project in Year Four.
+You will apply the knowledge and skills obtained in Year One, to a range of modules specifically relating to food science, food processing, microbiology, and nutrition.
+The Evidence Based Practice module will develop knowledge and understanding of qualitative and quantitative research methodology, analysis, along with an ability to critically appraise the literature and prepare you for the work placement in Year Three and independent food science and innovation honours project in Year Four.

 - Functional Food Ingredients

 - Food Product Development